eviltwo/InputGlyphs_Docs/docs/steamworks.md

 next_page: false
 ---

-The Steamworks API [provides controller glyph images](https://partner.steamgames.com/doc/api/isteaminput#GetGlyphForActionOrigin).
+The Steamworks API [provides gamepad glyph images](https://partner.steamgames.com/doc/api/isteaminput#GetGlyphForActionOrigin).
 Input Glyphs has a mechanism for Steam game developers to display these glyph images.

 > Background of why we created this mechanism:
 >